ivanzakharov/docs/development-guidelines/overview.md

 - Do not have several developers on same one-box.
 Otherwise, you may face issues with source code controlling in Visual Studio.

-- When a developer changes someone’s code, or relies on it, then in any case, he takes responsibility for the correct execution of the code.
+- When a developer changes someone’s code, or relies on it in own code, then, in any case, he takes responsibility for the correct execution of the code.

 - No basic/standard functionality can be limited with new customization/extension.